yvgg/Project-Getting-and-Cleaning-Data/README.md

 All these steps are done by script run_analysis.R.
 Next, I am going to explain some details by steps.

+1. Merges the training and the test sets to create one data set.
+In this first part, I have read train and test data and add subject and activity.
+For this porpouse I have used read.table, cbind and rbind.
+The dimension of final data is 10290 by 563.
+Extracts only the measurements on the mean and standard deviation for each measurement.

+2. Extracts only the measurements on the mean and standard deviation for each measurement.
+For the next part I have obtain the features and using grep function look for features with mean and std in their names, which are the measurement  that we are interested in.
+The dimension after that is  10299 by 81.

+3. Uses descriptive activity names to name the activities in the data set As the name of variable are a little bit confuse and using the text file that describes variable, I have changed tha names of the variables.
+For example, t is named Time, f FrequencyDomain, Acc Accelerometer, Gyro Gyrocospe and so on.

+4. Appropriately labels the data set with descriptive variable names.
+Using the label of the previous step and the function name I have obtained the label for data.

+5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+For this last step I have used dplyr library and function group_by and summarise_each to obtain the average of each variable for each activity and each subject.

+The code is written next
 ```
 # Merges the training and the test sets to create one data set
 X_train <- read.table('./train/X_train.txt')